Analytic weak-signal approximation of the Bayes factor for continuous gravitational waves: Tests and numerical results

 The semi-coherent Monte-Carlo simulations in the previous section use ideal segments with equal noise-floors and data amounts, and therefore equal per-segment data factors $\dfact_\ell$.
 Given that for segments longer than a day the antenna-pattern weight contributions also become increasingly constant, this explains why the weighted statistics $\sco{\F}\sub{w}$, $\sco{\F}\sub{ABw}$ and $\bsco$ do not confer any benefits over the unweighted version in that case, as seen in figure~\ref{fig:res-semi-coherent}.

-As a proof of principle we now consider a rather extreme example of a semi-coherent search with three segments of $T\seg=\SI{25}{\hour}$ with widely different duty factors of $0.1$, $1$ and $1$, respectively, resulting in the same relative variation of per-segment data factors $\dfact_\ell$.
+As a proof of principle we now consider a rather extreme example of a semi-coherent search with three segments of $T\seg=\SI{25}{\hour}$ span with widely different duty factors of $[0.1, 1, 1]$, respectively.
+In other words, the first segment has data gaps and only contains $\SI{10}{\percent}$ of the data compared to the other two segments with no gaps.
+This results in the same relative variation of per-segment data factors $\dfact_\ell$.
 The result is shown in figure~\ref{fig:roc-unequal-dfact}, illustrating that the weighted statistics $\sco{\F}\sub{w}$ and $\bsco$ now do outperform both $\sco{\F}$ and $\B\BeroWhelan$, as well as (maybe somewhat surprisingly) the full $\B$-statistic.

 This result seems to strongly suggest that it is specifically the \emph{weak-signal} (half-Gaussian) prior of \eqref{eq:190} (but also \eqref{eq:8}) that yields the right per-segment weighting, while the strong-signal limit $\B$-statistic (and its approximation $\B\BeroWhelan$) intrinsically lack this feature.